 Still unfamiliar with DEXMA Platform?
 Access your free demo here:

 So many reasons!
 First and foremost, your customers are keen to set sound energy management goals, identify cost-effective energy efficiency measures and target their efficiency investments in a smarter way.
 Need proof?
-Just look at the insights we got from Energy Grader (now called DEXMA Detect) showing this huge interest!
+Just look at the insights we got from DEXMA Detect (formerly called Energy Grader) showing this huge interest!

 APIs are not only essential to build a holistic, end-to-end energy management end-user experience for customers, but also strategically important for utilities and ESCOs that are hungry for innovation.